This section provides a descriptive perspective of ENU operations. For an time-oriented perspective, please consult the procedures page.

 4.14 Post-flight and between-flight checks

-The UAS will be shut down, made safe and checked in accordance with the post-flight actions checklist.
+The RPA will be shut down, made safe and checked in accordance with the post-flight actions checklist.

 4.15 Emergency Procedures